MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 In an agentic system, we can couple *planning* with *execution* within the same prompt.
 Example: We give model a prompt, ask it to think step-by-step and execute it.
 But what if the model thinks of a 100 step plan?
 That will end up with us waiting aimlessly and burning API credits while not producing any results.
 So to avoid unnecessary execution, we decouple planning from execution.
 We rather have *plan -> validate -> execution*.

-One such scenerio where validation comes in is when the plan involves tool calling, but the model doesn't have access to any tools.
+One such scenario where validation comes in is when the plan involves tool calling, but the model doesn't have access to any tools.
 So that's an invalid step and needs to be retweaked.
-There are other scenerios as well like: If it goes beyond a certain number of steps.
+There are other scenarios as well like: If it goes beyond a certain number of steps.

 But, if the validator says that the plan is good, we just go ahead and execute it.
 It is also important that we validate the output after execution of the task.
 Also, the planning step doesn't have to be end-to-end for the entire task, it can be for a sub-task as well.